Last updated: December 25, 2020

 Much research has surfaced over the past several years regarding the seriousness of concussions and head injuries in the sports community.
 They can have ramifications for many years following the injury.
 They can also be very difficult to assess at the time of the incident.
 For this reason careful evaluation is a must.
 When in doubt, always err on the side of caution and have the child be evaluated by a healthcare professional.
 Any significant blow to the head should result in the removal of the child from the activity and to be immediately evaluated by a healthcare professional.

-If the Child is Conscious:
+If the child is conscious:

-If any of the above result in a Positive finding the child must be transported to a hospital and be evaluated by a medical professional.
+If any of the above result in a positive finding the child must be transported to a hospital and be evaluated by a medical professional.
 Contact EMS and remain with the child until they arrive.
 If a concussion is left untreated it can lead to what is called Second-Impact Syndrome (SIS).
 Second-Impact Syndrome occurs when a player has sustained a second head injury before the symptoms of the first injury have subsided.
 This syndrome is life-threatening and causes brain swelling or herniation and death.

-Bleeding from cuts and scraps are very common injuries in any sport.
+Bleeding from cuts and scrapes are very common injuries in any sport.
 Remember that blood is potentially infectious which means that the child must be removed from the practice/game until the bleeding has been stopped and the wound has been cleaned and covered.
 This is done to protect the other children from potentially infectious exposure.
 Most bleeding is not considered an emergency and can be controlled rather efficiently by the coach.

-Fractures Even though most of the time they are not life threatening injuries, they can be very serious in children because they can affect the bones' ability to grow over time.
+Even though most of the time they are not life threatening injuries, they can be very serious in children because they can affect the bones' ability to grow over time.
 All fractures in children should be taken seriously until proven otherwise by a healthcare professional.
 In the case of fractures of the upper leg, they can be life threatening and require immediate attention, especially if there has been any injury to the femoral artery.

 While not generally considered medical emergencies, they can be pretty painful.